What Does a VPN Hide (And Why That Matters in 2025)

-When you use a VPN, your internet connection is encrypted and routed through a secure server.
+When you use a VPN, your internet connection is encrypted and routed through the VPN's secure server.
 This hides:

 • Your IP address (a number that identifies you and your location online)